Hell's Angels (book): Plot and themes

 The book's epigraph is a translation of François Villon's 15th-century poem Ballade du concours de Blois:

 Effects and criticism

 Hell's Angels was the book that launched Thompson's career as a writer.
 Even though by this point in his career he had published numerous articles for various journals and newspapers and was recognized as a journalist, the book was his first true exposure to a national audience.
 Reviews of the work were generally very positive and despite a poor performance on the publicity tour by Thompson, who was by his own admission drunk or exhausted for nearly every interview, the book sold relatively well.
 Even so, Thompson himself made little from the royalties from early editions of the book, a misfortune he blamed on a succession of agents and the book's publisher, Random House.

-Thompson's treatment of a gang-rape by Hells Angels was criticized by feminist Susan Brownmiller in her 1975 book Against Our Will: Men, Women, and Rape.
+Thompson's treatment of a gang-rape by Hell's Angels was criticized by feminist Susan Brownmiller in her 1975 book Against Our Will: Men, Women, and Rape.

-Editions

-Thompson, Hunter S. Hell's Angels: The Strange and Terrible Saga of the Outlaw Motorcycle Gangs.
-New York: Random House, 1966.